 A cooling job market could help to ease inflation

-The U.S. job market is still tight, but perhaps not as tight as it has been.
+The U.S. job market is still tight, but perhaps not quite as tight as it has been.

-A report from the Labor Department Friday is expected to show that employers added about 25% fewer jobs in October than they did the month before.
+A report from the Labor Department Friday shows that employers added 261,000 jobs in October, compared to a revised 315,000 jobs the month before.
 Analysts say a decline in job growth is not surprising, since employers have already replaced all of the 22 million jobs that were lost during the pandemic.

 A cooling job market could even help the Federal Reserve to achieve a so-called "soft landing," if it contributes to slower inflation without tipping the economy into recession.